-As of December 31, 2021, the Company has reserved 522,294 shares of the Company's common stock under the 2018 Plan.
+On June 14, 2022, the Company's stockholders approved an increase of 500,000 shares of common stock to be reserved for issuance under the 2018 Plan.
+As of December 31, 2022, the Company has 392,396 shares of the Company's common stock reserved and available for issuance under the 2018 Plan, including shares that were available under the 2015 Plan and carried forward to the 2018 Plan.
 Stock option awards granted under the Company's equity incentive plans have a maximum life of 10 years and generally vest over a one to four-year period from the date of grant.